reece/tc-variant-annotation/README.md

 * Go to https://github.com/reece/tc-variant-annotation and click "Use this template".
 Please make the repo private (for your benefit).

+* Create a new branch for your work.

 * Write a module that annotates variants using Ensembl (see below).
   We want to report these values: input variant, `assembly name`, `seq_region_name`, `start`, `end`, `most_severe_consequnece`,